 What surprised you the most about business school?

 I was most surprised at the differences between grad and undergrad.
 I knew expectations would be higher and that many of my tests would be replaced with projects, but I was still surprised about how my school workload felt.
-I was also surprised to see the diversity of experience in my classroom.
-In undergrad, many of my classes were completely filled with people my age and of similar experience to me.
-In grad school, we have people who came straight out of undergrad, but also people who have worked for many years and are looking to make a career switch.
+I was also surprised to see the diversity of experience in the classroom.
+In undergrad, many of my classes were filled with people my age and of similar experience to me.
+In grad school, you’re in class with people from a variety of backgrounds who may have worked for many years and are looking to make a career switch.

 Is there a particular class at Daniels that really stands out?

 One experience that stands out was a quarter-long research project for Comcast Technology Solutions.
 We had to figure out how to integrate artificial intelligence into the millennial customer experience.
 As a class finalist, my team presented our research to Comcast Technology Solutions in downtown Denver.

 How have you evolved as a leader during your time at Daniels?